MahendraLadva123/Anime-Recommender-System/README.md

 - **Data**: Cleaned MyAnimeList dataset + Jikan API
 - **Storage**: Git Large File Storage (Git LFS) for similarity matrix (or download manually)
 - **Deployment**: Localhost (or can use Render/Heroku/Vercel for hosting)

 ---
+## 🧑‍💻 How It Works
+🔁 1.
+Content-Based Recommendation
+Calculates similarity between anime titles using a cosine similarity matrix.

+Returns the top 30 most similar anime.

+## 🎭 2.
+Genre-Based Recommendation
+Searches and ranks anime based on genres.

+Filters by highest rating × popularity (score * favorites).

+---